Levi--G/CopyExtension/README.md

 - Nuke empty files and folders
 - Create hardlinks
 - Fast and simple (and yet familiar) UI
+- Option to prevent having multiple jobs reading/writing on the same disk without manual interaction

 ## Screenshots
 To Do